drewhendrickson/gae-minimal-exp/README.md

 ### Files in this project and what they do:

+- index.html: actual html of the experiment that is loaded
+- js/exp.js: javascript file loaded by index.html (except for JQuery)
 - app.yaml: (often need to change the first two lines)
   - defines app name and version number (along with what version of python to use)
 - backend.py: tells the server how to process requests (should be left alone)